TheOneTrueGuy/CASI/plans_and_progress.md

 ### 3. Technical Stability
 *   **Async Task Queue:** Move the LLM calls to a background task queue (like Celery or Redis Queue) instead of holding the web request open.
 This is the robust solution to the "3-4 minute wait" and timeout issues.
 *   **Database Storage:** Move from file-based state (`/tmp/casi_state_...`) to a proper SQLite or PostgreSQL database model for robust history tracking and user sessions.

+### 5. Usage Limits & Access Control (Post-Testing Phase)
+*   **User-Provided Keys:** Re-introduce optional input fields for Google and Groq keys so power users can bypass free-tier limits and use their own quotas.
+*   **Rate Limiter:** Implement a rate limiting mechanism (e.g., Flask-Limiter) for the default free-tier keys to prevent abuse and exhaustion of the quota.